JayWaddy/JS-DOM/JavaScript DOM Manipulation Guide/4 - Create New Elements.md

 #### appendChild() -

 > adds a child node at the end of the node list of the specified element.
 The required parameter is the value of the node it will create.
-If the node already exists in the DOM, it will be removed.
+If the node already exists in the document, it will be moved to this location.
 To clone a node use `cloneNode()`.

 ```javascript
 newDiv.appendChild(newDivText); // <div title="new-div">Hello, World!</div>